-These windows give an up-to-date display of the contents of the processor registers and special function registers, and allows you to edit the content of some of the registers.
+These windows give an up-to-date display of the contents of the processor registers and special function registers, and allow you to edit the contents of some of the registers.
 Optionally, you can choose to load either predefined register groups or your own user-defined groups.

-You can open up to four instances of this window, which is very convenient if you want to keep track of different register groups.
+You can open up to four instances of this window, which is convenient for keeping track of different register groups.